top of page

 Published: June 7, 2024

 This is a dual timeline story, told entirely in first-person, with subtitles where the point of view changes.
 The characters of ancient times are the focus of the first several pages.
-I appreciated how Saul suggested to the Arabians that they learn together; he taught from his expertise about the Scriptures and prophecies, and they taught from their first-hand experiences with Jesus and the Last Supper.
-I loved thinking about how Arabs were baptized by the Spirit at Pentecost and there have been Arab Christians from the earliest times.
-The novel shows Joel’s prophecy fulfilled, and the Spirit empowering both women and men believers, yet follows today’s evangelical policy that men may teach everyone while a woman speaks only with the women.
+I appreciated how Saul suggested to the Arabs that they learn together; he taught from his expertise about the Scriptures and prophecies, and they taught from their first-hand experiences with Jesus and the Last Supper.
+I loved thinking about how Arabs were baptized by the Spirit at Pentecost, and there have been Arab Christians from the earliest times.
+The novel shows Joel’s prophecy fulfilled, and the Spirit empowering both women and men believers, yet it follows today’s evangelical policy that men may teach everyone, while a woman speaks only to women.

 The current-day characters are introduced next and become the main focus, with the plot largely a romance and an archaeological dig.
 The adventures in the novel become more harrowing with twists and turns as the risks increase, both from people who oppose Kasim’s family and from the archaeological digs.
 An exciting conclusion!